Configuration Options

 values:

-The example podAffinity configuration specifies that the HiveMQ platform pods can only be deployed on Kubernetes nodes that have the label my-app.
-If no nodes are available with the my-app label, the HiveMQ platform pods are not installed and remain in a pending state.
+The example nodeAffinity configuration specifies that the HiveMQ Platform pods can only be deployed on Kubernetes nodes that have the label <node-label-key>: <node-label-value>.
+If no nodes are available with this label, the HiveMQ Platform pods are not installed and remain in a pending state.

-If pod labels change during runtime, the HiveMQ platform pods remains in a running state.
+If node labels change during runtime, the HiveMQ Platform pods remain in a running state.

 Example tolerations configuration: